metalsoft-io/metalcloud-sdk-go/docs/InstanceInterfaceIpv4AddressVariables.md

 ### NewInstanceInterfaceIpv4AddressVariables

-`func NewInstanceInterfaceIpv4AddressVariables(ip string, cidr string, netmask string, maskBits float32, ) *InstanceInterfaceIpv4AddressVariables`
+`func NewInstanceInterfaceIpv4AddressVariables(ip string, cidr string, isDefaultGateway bool, netmask string, maskBits float32, ) *InstanceInterfaceIpv4AddressVariables`

 NewInstanceInterfaceIpv4AddressVariables instantiates a new InstanceInterfaceIpv4AddressVariables object
 This constructor will assign default values to properties that have it defined,